Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: BeamTransFuser Framework

 To address these challenges, we adopt the Transformer~\cite{vaswani2017attention} architecture to construct the multi-modal fusion block.
-Transformer-based models have emerged as state-of-the-art solutions for multi-modal fusion in various domains, such as vision-language tasks in large-scale systems like GPT-4~\cite{openai2023gpt4}.
 By leveraging the multi-head self-attention mechanism (MHSA), Transformers can effectively model complex dependencies across different input modalities.
 This allows the model to dynamically attend to the most informative features and learn cross-modal interactions within a unified representation space~\cite{9716741}.
-Note that since our task focuses on beamforming rather than complex reasoning tasks such as natural language processing, we only utilize the encoder component of the original Transformer, also referred to as the Vision Transformer (ViT)~\cite{9716741}.
+Note that since our task focuses on beamforming rather than complex reasoning tasks such as natural language processing, we only utilize the encoder-style self-attention architecture of the original Transformer for multi-modal fusion~\cite{vaswani2017attention}.
 Its details are illustrated on the left side of Fig.~\ref{fig:pruning}.

-Specifically, the Transformer operates on a sequence of \textit{tokens}, which serve as the basic units of input representation~\cite{vaswani2017attention}.
-In our task, these \textit{tokens} are derived from different modalities, including image patches for the camera, range-Doppler cells for radar, and voxelized representations of point clouds for LiDAR.
-These \textit{tokens} are linearly projected to obtain the \textit{query}, \textit{key}, and \textit{value} matrices, which are then used to compute attention weights via the MHSA.
-Unlike modality-specific attention modules, our design concatenates all modality \textit{tokens} into a unified sequence and applies a shared multi-head self-attention mechanism.
+Specifically, the Transformer operates on a sequence of tokens, which serve as the basic units of input representation~\cite{vaswani2017attention}.
+In our task, these tokens are derived from modality-specific feature representations after backbone feature extraction and spatial normalization.
+At each fusion stage, the feature maps from the camera, LiDAR, and radar branches are first normalized to a common spatial resolution using adaptive average pooling with a fixed $8\times 8$ anchor grid.
+The pooled feature maps are then flattened into token sequences, so that all spatial modalities share the same token granularity before entering the Transformer encoder.
+For the GPS modality, since it does not possess a native 2D spatial structure, it is projected by a stage-specific linear embedding layer and incorporated into the unified token sequence as non-spatial tokens.
+In this way, the joint attention space is established through shared anchor-based spatial alignment for the spatial modalities and stage-wise embedding-dimension consistency across all modalities.
+Unlike modality-specific attention modules, our design concatenates all modality tokens into a unified sequence and applies a shared multi-head self-attention mechanism.
+After self-attention, the fused tokens are reorganized according to modality and passed back to the corresponding branches for subsequent processing.
 This design enables efficient and implicit cross-modal interaction, reduces parameter redundancy, and allows the model to dynamically attend to informative tokens across all modalities within a single attention space.
 We detail the multi-modal fusion block as follows.

 Let $\mathbf{F} \in \mathbb{R}^{\mathcal{N} \times \mathcal{D}}$ denote the unified token sequence obtained by concatenating features from all sensor modalities, where $\mathcal{N}$ is the total number of \textit{tokens} and $\mathcal{D}$ is the feature embedding dimension.
 The shared \textit{query}, \textit{key}, and \textit{value} matrices, denoted by $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$, respectively, are computed as: